Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Battery Life

-The Jitterbug Smart4 has pretty solid battery life.
+The Jitterbug Smart4 has solid battery life.
 We could get around 28 hours of mixed-usage time (talk, text, and web browsing).
 The phone performed even better on standby, lasting up to four days.
 People who use their phones sporadically can expect to get a solid two or three days out of the Jitterbug Smart4 before needing to charge it.
 Even if you’re constantly on your phone, you probably won’t have to pull out the charging cable more than once per day (if that).

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertBattery life is one of the first things I consider when testing a phone for seniors.
 Older adults may forget to charge their devices every once in a while, so a phone must have solid battery life so you can stay connected.Pricing